mafintosh/http-ssh-agent/README.md

 ## Usage

 Start a http server on a server that you have ssh access to.
 Since we will be accessing the server using ssh the server can bind to a port that is not open externally.
-On your local machine you just create the agent with some ssh options and pass it to a http module
+On your local machine you just create the agent with some ssh options and pass it to a http module.

 ### Using node core